kumu/docs/guides/activity-feed.md

 # Activity feed

-With the activity feed in each project (an exclusive feature for [organization accounts](/guides/organizations.html)), you can keep tabs on who's working in the project and what kind of changes they're making.
+With the activity feed in each project (an exclusive feature for [organizations](/guides/organizations.html)), you can keep tabs on who's working in the project and what kind of changes they're making.
 When multiple people are working inside a project, activity feeds are great for keeping everyone organized and giving help where it's most needed.

 ![Activity feed](/images/activity-feed.png)